Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Hematoma Formation (24-48 hours)

-Once these blood vessels rupture, blood starts to accumulate in the space between the skin and the cartilage.
-This collection of blood is known as a hematoma.
+Once these blood vessels rupture, blood starts to accumulate in the space between the skin and the ear cartilage.
+This fluid buildup is a collection of blood is known as a hematoma.
 Hematomas are the body's natural response to injury, as blood rushes to an injured site.
-However, in the case of the ear, the space where this blood accumulates is confined, leading to swelling and pain.
+However, in the case of the injured ear, the space where this blood accumulates is confined, leading to swelling and pain.

 Cartilage Starvation (48-72 hours)